epicdream23/Epic-RPF/README.md

 drag-and-drop), and delete from.
 Metas and XML open in a built-in editor with binary↔XML round-trip, and Scaleform (`.gfx`) files have their own viewer.

+## CodeWalker world editor

+New in **v4.0** — a **🗺 CodeWalker** button in the toolbar launches the full [CodeWalker](https://github.com/dexyfex/CodeWalker) world editor, **bundled and ready to go** (no separate download or build).
+Fly around the entire GTA V map — streamed live from your real game files — and select and export world objects and interiors (MLOs).
+A few extras are layered on top: one-click tools to gather and lay out every MLO side-by-side for inspection, and a performance dialog to tune how much RAM and how many CPU/GPU cores it uses.

 ## rpfcli — headless file access (for scripts & coding agents)

 `src/App.Cli` builds `rpfcli.exe`, a command-line tool that views and edits any file in